quicwg/base-drafts/draft-ietf-quic-transport.md

 The final size is the amount of flow control credit that is consumed by a stream.
 Assuming that every contiguous byte on the stream was sent once, the final size is the number of bytes sent.
-More generally, this is one higher than the largest byte offset sent on the stream.
+More generally, this is one higher than the offset of the byte with the largest offset sent on the stream, or zero if no bytes were sent.

 For a stream that is reset, the final size is carried explicitly in a RESET_STREAM frame.
 Otherwise, the final size is the offset plus the length of